1Hive/disputable-delay-app/README.md

 [![CircleCI](https://circleci.com/gh/1Hive/delay-app.svg?style=svg)](https://circleci.com/gh/1Hive/delay-app)
 [![Coverage Status](https://coveralls.io/repos/github/1Hive/delay-app/badge.svg?branch=master&service=github)](https://coveralls.io/github/1Hive/delay-app?branch=master&service=github)

-1Hive's delay app enables Aragon organizations to require a configurable delay between when an intent is sent and when it is executed.
+The delay app enables Aragon organizations to require a configurable delay between when an intent is sent and when it is executed.

-#### 🐲 Project stage: development

-The Delay app is still in development.
-If you are interested in contributing please see our open [issues](https://github.com/1hive/x-app/issues).

-#### 🚨 Security review status: pre-audit
+#### 🚨 Security Review Status: Contracts frozen for audit as of commit [0edebf7b07bd44ad00e3ab61ac5c750d440278be](https://github.com/1Hive/delay-app/tree/0edebf7b07bd44ad00e3ab61ac5c750d440278be/contracts)

 The code in this repo has not been audited.

 ## How does it work?

-The Delay app keeps track of the time left until the script can be forwarded, the script to forward, and the time that the script was paused at.
+The Delay app keeps track of the time left until scripts can be executed, the script to execute, and the time that the script was paused at.

 ### Initialization

 The Delay app is initialized with the `_executionDealy` parameter.
 This defines the default length that a user will have to wait to execute a delayed script, provided it is not paused at some point during the delay.

 ### Roles

 The Delay app should implement the following roles:

 - `SET_DELAY_ROLE`: This allows for setting a delay.
 - `DELAY_EXECUTION_ROLE`: This allows for executing a delay once it is past it's delay window.
 - `PAUSE_EXECUTION_ROLE`: This allows for pausing a delay.